surveycto/timed-categories/README.md

 1. Download the [timed-categories.fieldplugin.zip](https://github.com/surveycto/timed-categories/raw/master/timed-categories.fieldplugin.zip) file from this repo.
 1. Upload the form to your server with the CSV and ZIP files attached.

+You can also check out [this sample form](https://github.com/surveycto/timed-categories/raw/main/extras/sample-forms/more-options/Timed%20categories%20-%20more%20options.xlsx), which demonstrates the parameters, with [this file](https://github.com/surveycto/timed-categories/raw/main/extras/sample-forms/more-options/tc-other-attachments.zip) and the field plug-in attached.

 #### Setting up the choice list

 All choices in the choice list, except for the last choice, will be choices the respondent can select.
 Each of those choices will have a column in the field display, and they will be selectable by the respondent using either a keyboard key or by clicking.